adampiskorski/pyconza-regbot/README.md

 * WAFER_TICKETS_ENDPOINT: The endpoint URL of the tickets API.
 * WAFER_TALKS_ENDPOINT: The endpoint URL of the talks API.
 * WAFER_CACHE_EXPIRE_MINUTES: How often to call the Wafer tickets and talks endpoints for an updated speakers list.
+* WAFER_ICS_ENDPOINT: The ICal endpoint for calendar information.

 ## Run